fAKe2004/GensokyoGeoGuesser/README.md

 Deploying this game is the same as any other web apps.
 You may ask AI for 'how to create a service to maintain flask app alive', and 'how to set up reverse proxy to forward traffic to local apps'.

 ~~For a production level deployment, please follow the official guide of Flask and WSGI server.~~ *The current implment with async and multithreading is not compatible with WSGI.
-Use Flask direcly please.*
+Use Flask instead.*

 ---